-In component procurement logistics, we have demonstrated a 30% improvement in loading efficiency through joint transportation with
+In component procurement logistics, we have demonstrated a 30% improvement in loading efficiency through joint transportation with other companies.
+Also, DENSO is working on joint utilization of logistics relay sites and creating a system for the development and utilization of optimal logistics infrastructure for society as a whole.

-DENSO will continue to take on the challenge of solving social issues in logistics by working with various partners to realize highly effi-
+DENSO will continue to take on the challenge of solving social issues in logistics by working with various partners to realize highly efficient logistics.